andreyto/pgp-par/README.md

 "master") and, optionally, the data preparation stage will run on the login node, and the script `pgp_run` will be in a running state until the entire workflow has finished.
-This script itself will use very little resources (outside of the local 'prepare`stage), with Makeflow master merely farming  out tasks to the batch system.
-In case you do not want to wait for`pgp\_run\` on the login node, you can also submit the command above itself to your batch system through a standard (e.g. qsub) mechanism.
+This script itself will use very little resources (outside of the local `prepare` stage), with Makeflow master merely farming  out tasks to the batch system.

+In case you do not want to wait for`pgp_run` on the login node, you can also submit the command above itself to your batch system through a standard (e.g. qsub) mechanism.
 This would require that your compute nodes are allowed to submit new jobs